justinribeiro/zotero-google-scholar-citation-count/README.md

 ### Existing "Extra"-Column Content
 ZSC will
 - update legacy ZSC "extra"-content, i.e. 5 digit citation counts and "No Citation Data" entries
-- respect content that is already in the "Extra"-field
+- respect content that is already in the "Extra"-field by simply prepending the citation count to any existing content
-    - ZSC will simply prepend the citation count to any existing content, so you can sort by the extra field to get the most cited items
+    - this allows you to sort by the extra field to easily get the most/least cited items

 #### When Updates fail
 Consider temporary cutting out/deleting the "Extra" content.
 ZSC will update the citation count.
-After that you can simply append the previously removed.
+After that you can simply append the previously removed information.

 ## Why is ZSC unable retrieve the citation count for item X?
 The most likely culprit is that ZSC search is too precise :^).
 Some Items do not have as complete of an author list on google scholar as they have in Zotero.